Sending money to India is one of the first things you want to know about when you travel overseas for work.

 Many services only allow a minimum amount to be transferred – so knowing how much you want to transfer will help you scrutinise the services with who you cannot send that amount.

-With this, you will be left with only the ones that accept sending the lower amount which will make things easier for you (like with TransferWise, you can send anything above £1 – though I would not recommend sending very small amounts unless you really need to.
+With this, you will be left with only the ones that accept sending the lower amount which will make things easier for you (like with TransferWise, you can send anything above £1 – though I would not recommend sending tiny amounts unless you need to.
 You will incur the minimum fee of £2 up to £500 after which it is 0.5%).

 I will elaborate on each of these points in a separate post.